pedrorlmarques/cloudmobility-challenge/README.md

 ### Remark

-Until the keycloak service doesn't fully initialize the services that depend on will restart until they are able to start with success.
+Until the keycloak service doesn't fully initialize the services that depend on keycloak will restart until they are able to start with success.

 To stop the application, run the following command